jonaash/DSL-learning-programming/README.md

 0. Create a new project with solution
 0. Right click on the project solution and open Module Properties
 0. On tab Dependencies add org.eddieprogramming.core.runtime
+0. Right click on solution and choose New -> Model, name the model.
+0. Right click on the created model and open Module Properties
 0. On tab Used Languages add org.eddieprogramming.dsl.RobotKarel and devkit Eddie (contains all Eddie core languages)
-0. Right click on solution and choose New -> Model, name the model.
 0. Right click on new model and choose New -> Script
 0. Write the script name 'HelloWorld'.
 0. Write `alert "Hello world!"`